mgreger/ResetEra_Dark/README.md

 A custom dark theme for ResetEra.
 Requires the normal site dark theme to be enabled to get desired effect.
 ## Updates
 ### 07/29/2020
+* Added font-family customization, change default back to site default to fix issues with Firefox.
+* Can be changed back by changing "Thread Font Family" to "Helvetica" if your browser supports it.
+### 07/29/2020
 * Added new toggle "Hide Thread Labels", allows the removal of new thread labels (News/Official Thread/Spoilers/etc...)
 * Modified colors of "Official Thread" label
 ## Preview